roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

+===

- ****** Lilac's Sluts: Heather Does Daddy ****** byNonStopFunGuy© My cock was on fire, almost cumming in mid-air, so turned on that I was making my gorgeous, sexy blonde daughter orgasm from just my tongue.
+My cock was on fire, almost cumming in mid-air, so turned on that I was making my gorgeous, sexy blonde daughter orgasm from just my tongue.
 I loved her so much, and suddenly was even more infatuated with her from becoming one of her lovers now.

  Continuing to lick her pussy, I had my tongue pull out and lap juices off her soft, pink pussylips, then I lapped down a stream of the juice to a pool of it over her butthole.
 I hadn't ever licked a girl's ass before, but I have to say -- hers sure seemed inviting.
 Clean, puckered, lightly brown, and smelling sweet.
 With her pussyjuice coating it, I couldn't resist.
 She kept her legs spread wide open for me, howling in delight, feeling her father's tongue licking around her ass then lightly penetrating it.
 My nose was rubbing her cunt, and her hips were wildly gyrating in circles.
 Following the rim job that lasted a few minutes, I returned my tongue to her pussy -- and, as soon as I stuck it inside that cummy hole, Heather screamed and her body shook, and she exhaled with a third orgasm of the night.